 On May 23, 2019 two fully loaded barges moored in Muskogee, Oklahoma tore loose and were carried downstream, where they collided with Webbers Falls Pool Lock and Dam 16 and sunk.
 After sinking, the barges were forced against three of the structure's gates which had been fully open for the high river flow; because the two barges impeded the operation of the gates, those gates could not be closed.
 The inability to control the gates impacted by the barges led to an uncontrolled pool drawdown in the Webbers Falls Pool upstream of the Webbers Falls Lock and Dam 16.
-The SWT USACE emptied the pool more rapidly so barge removal and gate repair could begin.
-The amount of cfs leaking at the open gates put an increased amount of pressure on the barges and the salvage crew was unable to physically remove them, by emptying the pool; it allowed the salvage equipment to remove the barges.

 Removal of the barges/operation of the Webbers Falls gates was dependent on the emergency dredging action, specifically the dredging within the Robert S. Kerr Pool.
 A tow barge was required to perform the extraction of the barges at Webbers Falls Pool Lock and Dam 16, and the tow barge had to travel the channel upstream from Arkansas through the Robert S. Kerr Pool.
 The inability for vessels to safely navigate also delayed the removal of the barges.
-The barges were removed in 2019, but the impacts of the water drawdown resulting from their impact on the dam structure were significant.
+The barges were removed in 2019, but the impacts of the water drawdown resulting from their impact on the dam structure were substantial.
 In addition, the cfs leaking at the two open gates put too much pressure on the barges to allow for removal, which required USACE to empty the pool more rapidly.
-This reduced the pressure off of the barges and allowed salvage equipment to begin removing the barges.
-It is the opinion of USACE, that the unavoidable pool drawdown caused by the two barges, and the subsequent impacts of a rapid drawdown were not a result of the Federal emergency actions.
+As the Webbers Falls Pool continued to drop, the pressure on the barges was reduced which allowed salvage equipment to begin removing the barges.
+It is the opinion of USACE that the unavoidable pool drawdown caused by the two barges and the subsequent impacts of a rapid drawdown were not a result of the Federal emergency actions.
 Therefore, any impacts resulting from the pool drawdown are not considered as an effect of the Emergency Action and will not be evaluated within this EA.